hsm_greatest_failed_art.epI

 She missed the fun of becoming.

 Molding yourself, the factory taught her, was taboo and dangerous.
 The risk of creation?
 Not fitting in anywhere.
-Why struggle with imagination to shape yourself, they said, when the factory can tell you who you are?
-The factory can guarantee your future, if you just consent.
+Why struggle with your imagination to shape yourself, they said, when the factory can give you a mold at a decent price and tell you who you are?
+The factory can guarantee your future, if you just consent to it.

 The fear of not becoming a shape was always a lie.

-While role-playing HSM at recess, I remember my character decision being made for me: "You have to play Taylor.
+While role-playing HSM at recess in elementary, I remember allowing my character decisions to be made for me: "You have to play Taylor.
 She's Black like you."

 I believed I could be anything, but the world soon taught me otherwise.
-Men32 convinced me of who I was and what I could be.
-Humans.
-Our illusory Authorities.
-The meditation that keeps me sane each injustice: if men don't get their rights from God, they get them from other men.
-Teachers, parents, friends, strangers on the internet.
+Men38 convinced me of who I was and what I could be.
+Our illusory authorities.
+The meditation that keeps me sane at each injustice: if men don't get their rights from God, they get them from other men.
+Teachers, parents, friends, and now strangers on the internet.
 All saying the same things in slightly different words: You are what we see.
 Act accordingly.

 This was the work of the factory, but how did the factory get its power in the first place?